quickapps/docs/en/developers/search-api.rst

 -  Event handler method should always return the modified $query object.
--  The event’s context, that is ``$event->subject``, is the table instance that fired the event.
+-  The event’s context, that is ``$event->subject``, is the table instance that triggered the event.

 Recommended Reading
 ===================